-The average time taken to conclude complaints investigated at Stage 2 of the procedure is the same compared to the equivalent period last year.
-The average time taken to conclude Stage 2 complaints was within the statutory timescale of twenty working days.
+The average time taken to conclude complaints investigated at Stage 2 of the procedure is significantly higher compared to the equivalent period last year.
+Despite this significant increase, the average time taken to conclude Stage 2 complaints was well within the statutory timescale of twenty working days.